instead-hub/instead/doc/stead3-en.md

 So if you've read this far, I can only wish you to add your first story.
 Creativity -- this is freedom. :)

 Thank you and good luck.
-Peter Skew, of March 2017.
+Peter Kosyh, of March 2017.